CodeCrack12/Main-Tutorials-In-Python/README.md

 I have just used basic modes of operations like read, write, append but are used from almost all angles coz even in these terms the expert codes get confused

 I have used read() from many aspects and the others also to give insights of these basic funtions.

+# Getters And Setters In Python

+Setter Methods: These methods allow you to modify the value of an attribute

+Setter Methods: These methods allow you to modify the value of an attribute